Lars Nootbaar Preview, Player Props: Cardinals vs. Pirates

 - The Pirates pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.

-- The Pirates' 4.49 team ERA ranks 19th across all league pitching staffs.
+- The Pirates have the 20th-ranked team ERA across all MLB pitching staffs (4.50).

-- The Pirates surrender the sixth-fewest home runs in baseball (144 total, 1.1 per game).
+- Pirates pitchers combine to allow the seventh-fewest home runs in baseball (147 total, 1.1 per game).

-- Hatch (1-1) makes the start for the Pirates, his second of the season.

-- His last appearance was out of the bullpen on Thursday when the righty tossed one scoreless inning against the Kansas City Royals without allowing a hit.

 © 2023 Data Skrive.
 All rights reserved.